expanse-org/meteor-package-tools/README.md

-# Ethereum tools
+# Expanse fork of Ethereum tools

+This project is based on [Ethereum Tools](https://github.com/ethereum/meteor-package-tools) and has been modified to use expanse values.

-A set of helper functions for ethereum dapps.
+A set of helper functions for expanse dapps.

 See here for a [demo of the template helpers](http://localhost:4000/#tools).